Niccolò Machiavelli: Terminology

 Another term of Machiavelli's that scholars debate over is his use of the word stato (literally translated as "state").
 Whenever he uses the word, it usually refers to a regime's political command to which a leader takes a hold of, and rules over himself.
-Generally he believes that in all states, there exists two humors, that of the great, who wish to rule and oppress others, and that of the people, who do not seek to oppress.
-Glory plays a central role in Machiavelli's political thought, drawing heavily on the Roman ideal of gloria, which emphasized public recognition for one's achievements, especially in warfare or public service.
+Mansfield states that, while the state is a personal entity, he "laid the foundation for the modern state in his general and impartial advice to acquire stato."
+In contrast to the classical political theorists, Machiavelli viewed expansion as the primary goal for all states, replacing the cultivation of moral virtue proper.
+Machiavelli adopted yet differed from Polybius' cyclical theory of civilizations.
+He mixes the concept of the "cycle of regimes" with the cycle of civilizations, which are in fact two separate and distinct concepts.